San Diego Services

 Probate Administrator

-When no executor is named or able to serve, the court may appoint a probate administrator in San Diego.
-FedReceiver ensures estate assets are managed, debts are settled, and property is distributed in accordance with probate laws.
+When no executor is available or able to serve, the court may appoint a probate administrator in San Diego.
+FedReceiver manages estate assets, settles debts, and distributes property according to California probate law.

 Clients Who Trusted Us